‘Bold And The Beautiful’ Spoilers For Tuesday, March 12: Wyatt Soothes A Jealous Sally

 — Bold & The Beautiful (@BandB_CBS) March 6, 2019

 Wyatt then told Flo that he was living with his girlfriend.
-Flo was embarrassed but told him that she should have known that he was taken.
-Wyatt invited his ex-girlfriend to dinner that evening since he wanted to continue the conversation.
+Flo was embarrassed, but told him that she should have known that he was taken.
+Wyatt invited his ex-girlfriend to dinner that evening, as he wanted to continue the conversation.

 Although the Spencer heir had told Sally that he invited a high school friend for supper, he failed to tell her that Flo was his high school sweetheart.
 She only learned of their past connection as the evening progressed.